TypescriptIsBetter/update_meta_by_view_count/README.md

 # update_meta_by_view_count

 Look at the associated images if necessary.
-The script is in code.php
+The script is in code.php, and you may wish to modify parts of it.

 ## Step 1